MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ### <a name=docker></a>Install Docker

 The Docker Daemon and command line interface are not shipped with Windows, and not installed with the Windows Container feature.
 Docker is not a requirement for working with Windows containers.
-If you would like to install Docker follow the instructions in this article [Docker and Windows](./docker_windows.md).
+If you would like to install Docker, follow the instructions in this article [Docker and Windows](./docker_windows.md).